More

 3. Fun English

-If your kids enjoy speaking as they learn, then Fun English may be the perfect app for them!
-It offers topic-based games, and unlike other apps, even has an option for multiplayer gaming, which should excite young learners that enjoy playing games online!
+If your kids enjoy speaking as they learn, Fun English may be the perfect app for them!
+It offers topic-based games and, unlike other apps, even has an option for multiplayer gaming, which should excite young learners who enjoy playing games online!

 Grades: Kindergarten and Primary